denmarkin/dotfiles/README.md

 So if you want to make changes to that file, make them in `~/dotfiles/gitconfig` and then run `rake install` again.

 Changes to symlinked files without `<.replace>` bits do not require a `rake install` on every change as they're symlinked.

+## OSX

+When setting up a new Mac, you may want to set some sensible OS X defaults:

+    ./.osx

+Or simply look inside to find out what might be useful for you.